dziganto/MHacksX_PyTorch_Tutorial/README.md

 4. Install Jupyter notebook kernel and matplotlib: `conda install nb_conda matplotlib`

 ## Download Data
-1. Go [here](https://github.com/zalandoresearch/fashion-mnist) and find the section entitled **Get the Data** located towards the middle.
+1. Either clone this repo or go [here](https://github.com/zalandoresearch/fashion-mnist) and find the section entitled **Get the Data** located towards the middle.
-2. Download the training and test set images and labels.
+2. (Optional) If you chose to download from the website, download the training and test set images and labels. (note where you saved these files)
-3. Note where you save these files because you'll need to know the path for the tutorial